hturner/BradleyTerry2/cran-comments.md

 ## General comments

-This is a minor update:
+This is a minor update to fix the URI in the README.
- * updating tests to avoid failures due to minor discrepancies
- * fixing a minor bug

 ## Test environments